How to lower soil pH in potted plants is very important for plant parents to have adequate knowledge about.

 This will neutralize the high pH of some of the green within it.
 Allow your compost to decompose well over time.

 You can then use this compost every growing season and both mix it within the soil and also cover the soil with it.
-As it breaks down over time, your soil continues to get acidic gradually.
+As it breaks down over time, your soil gradually becomes acidic.

 The best thing about using compost is that it is one of the safest methods and most beneficial for the growth of acidic growing plants.